Gossip-based Information Spreading in Mobile Networks: Application

-According to \emph{Lemma \ref{velocity-segmentation}} (See Appendix \ref{Lemma1}), the bottleneck segmentation between ${S'\left(t\right)}$ and $\overline {S'\left( t \right)}$ is the straight line bisection and the density of nodes before and after move is illustrated in Fig.~\ref{velocity}.
-The darkness of the color represents the density of nodes bearing the message (i.e. in $S'\left( t \right)$).
-We can see that before the move, the nodes in $S'\left( t \right)$ and $\overline {S'\left( t \right)}$ are strictly separated by a straight line border.
-After the move, with some nodes in both $S'\left( t \right)$ and $\overline {S'\left( t \right)}$ crossing the border to enter the other half, a mixture strip as wide as $2 \times v_{\max }$ emerges in the middle of the graph.
+\begin{proof} According to \emph{Lemma \ref{velocity-segmentation}} in Appendix \ref{Lemma1}, the bottleneck segmentation between ${S'\left(t\right)}$ and $\overline {S'\left( t \right)}$ is the straight line bisection of the unit square, and the density of nodes before and after move is illustrated in Fig.~\ref{velocity}.
+For better illustration, darkness of the regions represents the density of nodes that belong to $S'\left( t \right)$.
+Before the move, the nodes in $S'\left( t \right)$ and $\overline {S'\left( t \right)}$ are strictly separated by a straight line border\footnote{Note that we have the flexibility to choose a network cut according to the definition of mobile conductance. }.
+After the move, with some nodes in both $S'\left( t \right)$ and $\overline {S'\left( t \right)}$ crossing the border to enter the other half, a mixture strip of width $2 \times v_{\max }$ emerges in the middle of the graph.